 WikiLeaks further engaged Trump Jr. after the presidential win, encouraging the president-elect to suggest Assange be appointed as the Australian ambassador to Washington DC.
 The WikiLeaks message suggested that by doing this, Australia, the UK and Sweden would hopefully “start following the law” and stop ingratiating themselves “with the Clintons.”
 This followed Assange’s proclamation of innocence on December 7, 2016.

 The narrative of the leaked messages between Trump Jr. and Assange, although unethical, are by no means evidence of Russian collusion.
-WikiLeaks, on face value, searched for a backdoor to obtain further information that would have catapulted the outlet further into headlining news.
+WikiLeaks, on face value, searched for a backdoor to obtain further information that would have catapulted the outlet into headlining news.

 A more recent July message, from WikiLeaks, offered Trump Jr. the chance to have the emails between Trump Jr. and Rob Goldstone published.
 These emails were a reference to ones cited in the New York Times, who broke the story of Trump Jr.’s 2016 meeting with Kremlin-linked Russian lawyer Natalia Veselnitskaya.